 I'm an award-winning polymath philosopher.
 I have a BA in Philosophy with a minor in Business, and a Diploma in Business Administration.
 My specialties are political, legal, and economic philosophy.

 I was born in Rio de Janeiro, Brazil, in 1984 and moved to Canada in 2001.
-I'm currently a Director at Curbside Community Farms Co-operative.
+I'm currently the Vice-President of Curbside Community Farms Co-operative.
 I like videogames, my favorite genres are sci-fi and comedy, and I collect memes.

 When I was 8 years old, I went to the Rio 92 Earth Summit, the United Nations Conference on Environment and Development.
 That was when I first realized that the adults had no idea about what they were actually doing.
 I have always enjoyed a good challenging puzzle, so I started treating the planet as a puzzle and set sail on a lifelong quest to solve it.
 I have no idea if I will succeed, but that's beside the point, because I enjoy the challenge.